awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

    }
    ```

-1. Using the AWS CLI, create the task execution role:
+1. Create the task execution role:

    ```
-   aws iam --region us-east-1 create-role --role-name ecsExecutionRole --assume-role-policy-document file://execution-assume-role.json
+   aws iam --region us-east-1 create-role --role-name ecsTaskExecutionRole --assume-role-policy-document file://task-execution-assume-role.json
    ```

-1. Using the AWS CLI, attach the task execution role policy:
+1. Attach the task execution role policy:

    ```
-   aws iam --region us-east-1 attach-role-policy --role-name ecsExecutionRole --policy-arn arn:aws:iam::aws:policy/service-role/AmazonECSTaskExecutionRolePolicy
+   aws iam --region us-east-1 attach-role-policy --role-name ecsTaskExecutionRole --policy-arn arn:aws:iam::aws:policy/service-role/AmazonECSTaskExecutionRolePolicy
    ```

 ## Step 2: Configure the ECS CLI<a name="ECS_CLI_tutorial_fargate_configure"></a>

 The ECS CLI requires credentials in order to make API requests on your behalf\.
 It can pull credentials from environment variables, an AWS profile, or an Amazon ECS profile\.
-For more information see [Configuring the Amazon ECS CLI](ECS_CLI_Configuration.md)\.
+For more information, see [Configuring the Amazon ECS CLI](ECS_CLI_Configuration.md)\.

-**Create an ECS CLI Configuration**
+**To create an ECS CLI configuration**

 1. Create a cluster configuration, which defines the AWS region to use, resource creation prefixes, and the cluster name to use with the Amazon ECS CLI: